WallarooLabs/wally/book/getting-started/run-a-wallaroo-application-docker.md

 * `-p 4000:4000`: Maps the default port for HTTP requests for the Metrics UI from the container to the host.
 This makes it possible to call up the Metrics UI from a browser on the host.

-* `-v /tmp/wallaroo-docker/wallaroo-src:/src/wallaroo`: Mounts a host directory as a data volume within the container.
+* `-v /tmp/wallaroo-docker/wallaroo-{{ book.wallaroo_version }}/wallaroo-src:/src/wallaroo`: Mounts a host directory as a data volume within the container.
 The first time you run this, an empty directory needs to be used in order for the Docker container to copy the Wallaroo source code to your host.
 If an empty directory is not used, we are assuming it is prepopulated with the Wallaroo source code from this point forward.
 This allows you to open and modify the Wallaroo source code with the editor of your choice on your host.
 The Wallaroo source code will persist on your machine after the container is stopped or deleted.
 This setting is optional, but without it you would need to use an editor within the container to view or modify the Wallaroo source code.

-* `-v /tmp/wallaroo-docker/python-virtualenv:/src/python-virtualenv`: Mounts a host directory as a data volume within the container.
+* `-v /tmp/wallaroo-docker/wallaroo-{{ book.wallaroo_version }}/python-virtualenv:/src/python-virtualenv`: Mounts a host directory as a data volume within the container.
 The first time this is run for the provided directory, this command will setup a persistent Python virtual environment using [virtualenv](https://virtualenv.pypa.io/en/stable/) for the container on your host.
 Thus, if you need to install any python modules using `pip` or `easy_install` they will persist after the container is stopped or deleted.
 This setting is optional, but without it, you will not have a persistent `virtualenv` for the container.

 * `--name wally`: The name for the container.
 This setting is optional but makes it easier to reference the container in later commands.